Alon-Alush/alon-alush.github.io/_posts/AV-evasion/2025-04-18-evadingavs.md

 They will create a custom function (`myGetModuleHandle`) that is meant to **functionally replicate** the original `GetModuleHandleW`, so that, instead of calling `GetModuleHandleW`, we will call `myGetModuleHandle` which looks a lot less suspicious, since it looks like a normal function in our code.

-Here's an example of a custom `myGetModuleHandle` implementation that I used in my `custom .exe packer`:
+Here's an example of a custom `myGetModuleHandle` implementation that I used in my custom .exe packer:

 ![Custom WinAPI function implementation](/assets/images/evadingavs/customfunction.png)